• Latest

 Benefits of Apologizing

 We all know the feeling.
 We’ve done something wrong, and we never feel like apologizing.
 Maybe we think we don’t deserve to be forgiven.
 Maybe we’re just too proud.
-But holding onto that anger and resentment will only hurt us in the end.
+But holding onto that anger and resentment will only hurt us.
 Here are some of the benefits of apologizing:

 When we apologize, it shows that we can admit when we’ve made a mistake.
-This can be difficult, but taking responsibility for our actions is essential.
+This can be not easy, but taking responsibility for our actions is essential.

 Apologizing also shows that we are willing to change.
 If we admit that we’ve done something wrong, then we’re open to doing things differently in the future.